MilesHD/intro-to-js/session-2/session-2-transcript.md

 ```
 ### Module Pattern

-With the Module Pattern, we're able to include both public/private methods and variables inside a single object, thus shielding particular parts from the global scope.
-What this results in is a reduction in the likelihood of our function names conflicting with other functions defined in additional scripts on the page.
+One of the most popular patterns involving closure is the module pattern.
+The module pattern is an object creational pattern where we're able to include both public/private functions and variables inside a single object, thus shielding particular parts from the global scope.
+As we discussed, this results in is a reduction in the likelihood of our function names conflicting with other functions defined in additional scripts on the page.

 The module pattern starts with an immediately invoked function expression.
 This is a pattern itself, where you define an function and invoke it in one expression.
 Inside the IIFE, we declare private variables and functions, and return an object of public properties and methods that use the private variables.
 This works because the function immediately returns the object to the variable, but the functions in the object maintain access to the private members through closure.